CloudRiRi15/aws-bootcamp-cruddur-2023/journal/week0.md

   ### Playing Catch-Up :running_woman::running_woman:

 I finally managed to start on some of the content for week-0 and I have been playing catch-up ever since.
-The 1st thing that I did wrong is I rushed through the homeworks without documenting or taking screenshots as proof of work done and realised that my work can not be verified.I had to go back to my account and destroy everything I had done and start again this time making sure to take screen shots as explained in Andrew Brown's YouTube video *updating your journal* **insert link to video**
+The 1st thing that I did wrong is I rushed through the homeworks without documenting or taking screenshots as proof of work done and realised that my work can not be verified.
+I had to go back to my account and destroy everything I had done and start again this time making sure to take screen shots as explained in Andrew Brown's YouTube video [Updating your journal in Github](https://www.youtube.com/watch?v=mWaSBRJhUFM&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv&index=19)

 # Week 0 — Billing and Architecture